goodblockio/decide-governance-engine/docs/ContractAPI.md

 Sets the data in the contract's config singleton.

-- string `trail_version`: the version number of the deployed Trail contract.
+- string `decide_version`: the version number of the deployed Decide contract.

 - bool `set_defaults`: if true, sets default config values.